dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 What this means is when Ashfall is registering their bushcrafting recipes, our `registerBushcraftingRecipe()` function will run.
 So let's test this.

-Okay, so if I search the log for "Bandage" right now, I could only find the `"Initialized"` log but not the `"registering recipe"` log.
+If we search the log for "Bandage", you'll could only find the `"Initialized"` log but not the `"registering recipe"` log.
 That's because, from MWSE.log, you know that our mod was initialized after Crafting Framework finished registering all the MenuActivator.
 That's why our event callback never runs.

 We can fix this by tweaking the `priority` when registering our `initialized` event.